 While midsize and small organizations are attractive targets, that doesn't mean larger enterprises are immune.
 They too must ensure the proper budget and staff are allocated toward information security.

-Additionally, where organizations used to spend a large amount of time identifying and mitigating external threats, internal threats now require equal resources -- Verizon's 2019 Data Breach Investigations Report revealed 30% of data breaches are due to insider theft or negligence.
+Additionally, whereas organizations used to spend a large amount of time identifying and mitigating external threats, internal threats now also require significant resources.
+Verizon's "2022 Data Breach Investigations Report" (DBIR) revealed nearly one in five data breaches are due to insider theft or negligence.

-Then, once a company has committed to the necessary resources, its next step is to develop a strategy to monitor and secure data at rest and in motion.
+Once a company has committed to the necessary resources, its next step is to develop a strategy to monitor and secure data at rest, in use and in motion.

-To best secure data at rest, organizations must know where all sensitive data resides and how to classify it.
+To best secure data at rest, organizations must know what data is sensitive -- such as personal information, business information and classified information -- and where that data resides.
 Companies need processes in place to limit the locations where sensitive data is stored, but that can't happen if they aren't able to properly identify the critical nature of their data.

 Some IT administrators may be concerned with encryption's potential performance degradation.
 This shouldn't prevent enterprises from reaping the security benefits encryption offers.
 Plus, there are plenty of ways to get around performance issues, such as the selective encryption of database fields, rows and columns versus encrypting all data regardless of sensitivity.

 4. Secure the infrastructure